spatialhumanities-unm/spatialhumanities-unm.github.io/schedule.md

 css: spatial-humanities
 ---

-# Schedule of Meetings
+# Upcoming Meetings

-All meetings will be held at 2:00 p.m. in Mesa Vista Hall 1104 (History Department Common Room).
+All meetings (unless otherwise noted) will be held at 1:00 p.m. in Mesa Vista Hall 1104 (History Department Common Room).
 Meetings will last about an hour, but feel free to arrive late or leave early as your schedule permits.
+Bring lunch.
+Even if you just want to hang out, eat, and listen, you are more than welcome!

+## February 4: NEH Application Discussion
+We will discuss our long-term plans for the working group and spatial humanities at UNM.
+In particular, we will discuss a Humanities Initiatives at Hispanic-Serving Institutions (HI-HSI) application that we are preparing to submit to the National Endowment for the Humanities (NEH) in June 2016.

+## February 19: Cameron Blevins, Rutgers University
+This week, we will have a guest presenter, Cameron Blevins, who is an Andrew W. Mellon Post-Doctoral Fellow in the History Department at Rutgers University.
+We will pre-circulate this piece for comment and discussion.

+## March 24: Classic Readings on Space and Place
+For our third meeting, we will discuss several cornerstone texts in critical spatial theory.
+The exact readings will be announced and pre-circulated in early March.

+## April 21: Guy McClellan, University of New Mexico
+For this meeting, we will discuss a current writing project of Guy McClellan, a PhD Student in the History Department at UNM.
+We will pre-circulate this piece for comment and discussion.

+## May 12: Readings and End-of-year Celebration
+No agenda yet for our last meeting of the semester.
+But it will be good.
+Don't miss it!

+# Previous Meetings

 ## Oct 16: Common Readings
 (1) Ayers, Edward L. “Turning toward Place, Space, and Time.”
 In The Spatial Humanities: GIS and the Future of Humanities Scholarship.
 Edited by David Bodenhamer, John Corrigan and Trevor M. Harris, 1–13.
 Bloomington: Indiana University Press, 2010. ([LINK 1](http://site.ebrary.com/lib/unma/reader.action?ppg=20&docID=10767195&tm=1444058662437) | [LINK 2](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=e000xna&AN=642395&site=eds-live&scope=site&ebv=EB&ppid=pp_1))